 To apply / register online, use this link: Apply for a school place online

-For primary schools, if you applying for a faith (church) school amongst your preferences, you may need to complete the school's Supplementary information form if you are applying under the faith criteria.
-See: Primary schools' admission criteria for each school for more details.
+If one of your preferences is for a faith (church) school, you may need to complete the school's Supplementary information form if you are applying under the faith criteria.
+See the Primary schools' admission criteria for each school for more details.

-For secondary schools, if you applying for Trinity Academy under the faith criteria, Rastrick High School under the music criteria, or The Brooksbank School under the sports criteria, you will need to fill in the school's Supplementary information form.
-See: Comprehensive schools and Academies for each school for more details.
+If you are applying for Trinity Academy under the faith criteria, Rastrick High School under the music criteria, or The Brooksbank School under the sports criteria, you will need to fill in the school's Supplementary information form.
+See the Comprehensive schools and Academies for each school for more details.

-If you wish to register your child for the Grammar schools admission test, you will need to complete a registration form between 17th April and 1st September 2017, see: Grammar schools .
+If you wish to register your child for the grammar schools admission test, you will need to complete a registration form before 1 September 2017 - see Grammar schools .

-The word used in law about school admissions is 'preference', not 'choice'.
+The word used in law about school admissions is 'preference' not 'choice'.
 This means that you can state which school you would prefer your child to attend, but there is no guarantee that the application will be successful.
 You can list any school you wish as a preference including schools outside the Calderdale area.

-No. All applications received during the application period (18 November 2016 to 15 January 2017 for primary schools and 19 June to 31 October 2017 for secondary schools) are 'on time' and are considered together.
-Late applications made after 15 January 2017 for primary schools and after 31 October 2017 for secondary schools will be dealt with once all 'on time' applications have been considered.
+No. All applications received during the application period (20 November 2017 to 15 January 2018 for primary schools and 19 June 2017 to 31 October 2017 for secondary schools) are 'on time' and are considered together.
+Late applications made after 15 January 2018 for primary schools and 31 October 2017 for secondary schools will be dealt with once all 'on time' applications have been considered.

 No. The risk a parent takes by putting only one preference on the application is that if the school preferenced cannot be offered, there are no alternative preferences for us to consider.